rdzhao/MagicView/README.md

 Basic implementation for viewing polyhedral mesh based on Qt GUI.

-Now this code includes a basic implementation for OpenGL rendering and arcball for user interaction.
+Now this code includes a basic implementation for OpenGL rendering, arcball and primitive selection for user interaction.

 Dependencies: CGAL and Qt5.